SMC-INESC/beatStation/README.md

 BUILDING
 ========================

-These are the MAC OSX and Windows versions. for the linux version go at: https://github.com/nkundiushuti/beatStationLinux
+These are the MAC OSX and Windows versions. for the Linux version go at https://github.com/nkundiushuti/beatStationLinux

 ========================
 MACOS BUILD